Package insert / product label

 Preparation for Administration

 Visually inspect the container.
-If the administration port protector is damaged, detached, or not present, discard container as solution path sterility may be impaired.
+If the administration port is damaged, detached, or not present, discard container as solution path sterility may be impaired.

 (Use aseptic technique)